revaturelabs/interviewquestions/Java.md

 <blockquote>

-The typecasting in java is the process of converting a value of one data type to another data type.
-There are two types of typecasting: implicit and explicit.
+Typecasting is the process of converting a value of one data type to another data type.
+There are two types of typecasting implicit and explicit.
 In Implicit typecasting a smaller data type is converted to a larger data type.
 For example, converting an int to a long or a float to a double.
 The implicit typecasting happens automatically.In Explicit typecasting, also known as narrowing conversion, a larger data type is converted to a smaller data type.
 It requires the programmer to specify the type to which the value is going to be cased.
 For example, converting a double to an int.

 </blockquote>